-If you need a easy gluten free sugar cookie, look no further!
-This chewy gluten free sugar cookie recipe requires no rolling cookie dough, and no chilling.
+If you need easy gluten free drop sugar cookies, look no further!
+This gluten free drop sugar cookie recipe requires no rolling cookie dough, and no chilling.
 Ultra chewy gluten free drop sugar cookies will quickly become your go-to recipe!

 These super easy, chewy cookies are like my frosted sugar cookies sparkly cousin.
 (Sparkly because of all the sugar they are rolled in.)

-- More sugar to butter equals a chewy gluten free sugar cookie with crisp edges.
+- More sugar to butter equals a chewy gluten free drop sugar cookie with crisp edges.

 - Less flour equals an easy gluten free drop sugar cookie that will spread on its own (which means no rolling pin or chilling required.
 Hurrah!)

 Perfect with a glass of milk, or get fancy and add some frosting on top.

 How do you make gluten free drop sugar cookies from scratch?

 This gluten free sugar drop cookie dough couldn’t be easier!